renatoramos7/Nirvana-Coding-Task/README.md

 <br />Be welcome to my humble project.
 <br />This is only a sample project and can be modified every time it needs.
-<br />Afterall nothing are wrote in the stones.
+<br />After All nothing are wrote in the stones..

 # Implementation Details